unjs/c12/README.md

 - Reads config from the nearest `package.json` file
 - [Extends configurations](https://github.com/unjs/c12#extending-configuration) from multiple local or git sources
 - Overwrite with [environment-specific configuration](#environment-specific-configuration)
-- Config watcher with auto reload and HMR support
+- Config watcher with auto-reload and HMR support

 ## Usage